7 SIDE LATERAL RAISE MISTAKES TO AVOID FOR BIGGER SIDE DELTS

 However, if you want to fully maximize the stimulation of your side delts for optimal gains in hypertrophy, I’d highly recommend performing your side lateral raises using cables, or at least mixing in some cable work along with your dumbbell raises.

-The reason for this is simple: given the path of the weights and the force of gravity (which pulls the weights straight down), dumbbell side laterals only produce a high degree of tension on the side delts in the top half of the range of motion.
-At the bottom of the movement when you’re simply holding the weights out in front of you, there’s almost no stress on the shoulders at all.
+The reason for this is simple.
+Given the path of the weights and the force of gravity (which pulls the weights straight down), dumbbell side laterals only produce a high degree of tension on the side delts in the top half of the range of motion.
+At the bottom of the movement when you’re simply holding the weights out to the side of you, there’s almost no stress on the shoulders at all.

 Cable side laterals solve this and provide consistent tension on the side delts from the very bottom of the range of motion all the way to the top, since the resistance is out to the side rather than straight up and down.